 It may be satisfying, you may feel some strong picking urges, but under no circumstances should you try to remove your sebaceous filaments — not by squeezing, not by using a metal tool.
 And for the love of all that is holy, not with those damn nose strips.

 When you remove these filaments at all, you run the risk of stretching your pore.
 That probably doesn’t sound like a big deal, but google “stretched nose pore,” and fall to your knees to thank the universe if you haven’t done this to yourself yet.
+By improperly popping, pushing, extracting — whatever word you want to use — those filaments on your nose, you also risk pushing the inflammation deeper into your skin, a move that can cause scarring.

 A stretched pore does not return to normal.
 They look like a hole in your skin, often big enough to fit a piercing through.
 And because they are so large and can’t close, they will routinely fill with sebum and dirt and dead skin and cause you loads of problems in that one spot for pretty much the rest of your life.
 I recently read an anecdote of a woman with a stretched pore rubbing her runny nose and a huge plug of sebaceous filament falling out into her hand.